TOEFL Study Guide

 Chapter 2 – Your TOEFL Journey Start preparing now.
 Read this chapter for details of each step on your TOEFL journey.
 An estimated 9,000 educational institutions from more than 130 different nations require applicants to provide their TOEFL scores.
 As a result, most countries conduct TOEFL tests, albeit with varying formats.
-The Internet-based (iBT) format is the most popular, however, some nations provide paper-based (PBT) tests as well.
+The Internet-based (iBT) format is the most popular.
+However, some nations provide paper-based (PBT) tests as well.
 You can retake the TOEFL as many times as you want, starting from the 13th day of the previous test date.

 Chapter 3 – TOEFL Test Format and Scoring TOEFL tests have four sections: 1) Reading, 2) Listening, 3) Speaking, and 4) Writing.
 You will get a 10-minute break between sections two and three.
 The maximum total score is 120 (30 points in each section).
 There is no failing or passing score.
-Different universities have their own cut-offs, however, which is why you should aim to score as high as you can.
-Boost your understanding of TOEFL format and scoring by reading this chapter.
+However, different universities have their own cut-offs, which is why you should aim to score as high as you can.
+Boost your understanding of the TOEFL format and scoring by reading this chapter.

 Chapter 4 – Reading The reading section tests your ability to read and comprehend unfamiliar passages in subjects such as arts, social science, and business.
 You will be given 3-5 passages, with 12-14 questions based on each.
 Thus, in total, the iBT test includes 35 to 56 reading questions, which must be completed within 60 to 80 minutes.
 You can expect to find multiple-choice questions as well, with more than one correct answer.
-See reading section details, sample questions and preparation tips in this chapter.
+See reading section details, sample questions, and preparation tips in this chapter.

 Chapter 5 – Listening The listening section tests your ability to follow oral communication, whether in class during lectures or outside class in social settings.
 You will be given headphones to listen to an audio file.
-Pictures will accompany the audio on your computer screen to help understand the oration.
+Pictures will accompany the audio on your computer screen to help you understand the oration.
 The iBT test includes 34 to 51 listening questions, which must be completed within 60 to 90 minutes.
 Scores will be awarded based on seven listening competencies.
-See listening section details, sample questions and preparation tips in this chapter.
+See listening section details, sample questions, and preparation tips in this chapter.

 Chapter 6 – Speaking The speaking section tests your ability to start or carry out a conversation both inside and outside the class.
 The iBT test includes six task-based speaking questions that must be completed within 20 minutes.
 The first two questions consist of “independent speaking tasks,” in which you must speak from your experiences individually.
 The last four questions are “integrated speaking tasks,” where you must include information from accompanying literature to finish the task.
-See speaking section details, sample questions and preparation tips in this chapter.
+See speaking section details, sample questions, and preparation tips in this chapter.

 Chapter 7 – Writing The writing section tests your ability to note down and express ideas, information, or opinions via written communication.
 The iBT test includes two task-based writing questions, which must be completed within 50 minutes.
 Like the speaking section, the writing section has independent and integrated tasks.
 Both tasks are scored on a scale of zero to five and then averaged to calculate your final score.
-See writing section details, sample questions and preparation tips in this chapter.
+See writing section details, sample questions, and preparation tips in this chapter.